jewelsofthought/neshama/site/posts/parashot/48-Shoftim_notes.md

 date: 2023-09-16T01:33:06.076Z
 ---

+## Willing to die

+[An interesting take on the four types of exemptions](https://www.alephbeta.org/course/lecture/shoftim-the-significance-of-saving-private-ryan) for military service by R' Fohrman.

 ## Intro to _Shoftim_

 _Shoftim_ is one of those _Pasukim_, readings, that inspired my civic imagination at a young age.
 Imagine a land where the judges are righteous and true.
 They treat everyone equally, they don't take bribes and they are G-d fearing.